We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Indoor Temperature.
 Secondary to what the sun’s doing is your starting indoor temperature.
 If your space is naturally shaded and cool you’ll need much less power than if it’s roasting and in direct sunlight.

 - Insulation.
 This is the big one – but also the most overlooked.
 Insulation is massive when it comes to separating the air-conditioned temperature of your space to the temperature outside.
 More insulation means less energy needed to keep your temperature low.

 - Power.
 The BTU rating of your AC means faster cooling, usually at the cost of more energy.

 - Condition.
 Everything suffers from wear and tear – including air conditioners.
-There’s a big difference between clogged filters and leaking refrigerants, versus a clean window air conditioner’s efficiency.
+There’s a big difference between clogged filters, dirty coils, and leaking refrigerants, versus a clean window air conditioner’s efficiency.

 - Efficiency.
 Measured via an EER rating, how well your air conditioner turns pure electricity into cooling power.
 This is where modern units really save on running costs.